0xB1RDY/SSID-Finder/README.md

 # SSID-Finder
 Discover all Access Points you are able to pick up<br />
-(You need to have the WiFi viewer thing open, so you can actually discover the access points, or else it will only show the one you are connected too)
 # Information
 This is only tested on Windows, if you have any other Operating System this may not work for you.<br />
 # Installation